highfidelity/hifi-docs-grav-content/02.create-and-explore/03.start-working-in-your-sandbox/11.restoring-sandbox-content/docs.md

 ## Overview

-This page details how you can back up and restore your sandbox content.
+This page details how you can back up and restore your sandbox and sandbox content.

 ##Introduction

-If you have content that you want to save in your sandbox to restore from at a later date, you can create backups and restore them from the file system.
+Depending on your requirements, you can either
+- [Backup only all the entities in your sandbox](#a1): This means all the objects you either created in your domain or the ones you imported.
+Once you create this backup, you can create a new domain and upload all your entities.
+- [Backup your entire sandbox](#a2): This means you will be backing up all the information about your sandbox.
+When you do this, you can restore your entire sandbox including server information, as it was.
+It doesn't only include the entities in your sandbox.

+Check out how you can do both!

-###Backup Only Entities
+####Backup Only Entities <a id=#a1"></a>

 To backup only the entities in your sandbox: